parenthetical-e/timecourse/README.markdown

 # Install
 A set of R functions for sorting, filtering, and plotting of fMRI HRF timecourses.
 The goal is make visualizing various properties of the timecourses simple, while producing clean, yet dense, displays.

-It requires plyr (http://plyr.had.co.nz/) and ggplot2 (http://ggplot2.org/), and has only been tested on R >= v2.15.1 (http://www.r-project.org/) on MacOS 10.7.4.
+The functions require plyr (http://plyr.had.co.nz/) and ggplot2 (http://ggplot2.org/), and have only been tested on R >= v2.15.1 (http://www.r-project.org/) on MacOS 10.7.4.

 To use download this code, executing the following in the directory where you want the code installed.

 	git clone https://github.com/andsoandso/timecourse

-Or you can manually go to https://github.com/andsoandso/timecourse and click on the ZIP button to get the most recent verison of the code.
+Or you can manually go to https://github.com/andsoandso/timecourse and click on the ZIP button to get the most recent version of the code.
 Using git though will simplify updating the code in the future.

 Then open an R console and, assuming your working directory is ./timecourse, type

-	source("read.timecourse.R")
-    source("plot.timecourse.R")
-	source("score.timecourse.R")
-	source("rank.timecourse.R")
+	source("timecourse.R")

 ...In the future perhaps this will become a proper package, but for now you'll have to load everything manually.

 # Magic

-Ff you just want to plot your data using all available scores and plot kinds, run:
+If you just want to plot your data using all available scores and plot kinds, run:

 	# read in the data, then plot it
 	data <- read.timecourse.rowformat('./test/roi_data_1.txt')